The word testosterone is sometimes used in everyday language to excuse or explain behavior or characteristics regarded specifically as male.

 In addition to sexual dysfunction, late-onset hypogonadism has also been associated with metabolic disease and cardiovascular disease.5

 Some research has looked into whether testosterone supplementation can benefit older men.
-One study was randomized and placebo-controlled, with neither investigators nor subjects knowing who was receiving the testosterone for six months.7
+One study was randomized and placebo-controlled, with neither investigators nor subjects knowing who was receiving the testosterone for 6 months (known as a double-blind study).7

-It investigated the effects of testosterone supplementation, in older men who had low-normal levels, on:
+This study investigated the effects of testosterone supplementation (80 mg a day) in older men who had low to normal levels.
+Specifically, they looked at testosterone's potential effects on:

 - Functional mobility